-So, today I woke up and my warm bed said to me: ‘it’s too early, go back to sleep’.
+This morning I woke up and my warm bed said to me: ‘it’s too early, go back to sleep’.

-After a tricky one hour drive over the TCH and the Holyrood Access Road I arrived in the marina before sunrise.
-To avoid disappointment, I had convinced myself on the way over that the seals would probably be gone by now.
+After a tricky 1 hour drive over the TCH and the Holyrood Access Road I arrived in the marina before sunrise.
+To avoid disappointment, I had told myself on the way over that the seals would probably be gone by now.
 But, as you can probably imagine, I was very happy when I found the seals still there!

 Here are a few pictures from this morning:

-I’m no expert on seals, I’ve only seen them here on five separate occasions and usually they don’t hang around waiting for me to get close.
-These seals however, had no problems with me at all, some of them were a bit skittish when I arrived but they soon adapted to my presence, including my ominous looking tripod.
+While seals don’t usually hang around waiting for me to get close, these seals had no problems with me at all.
+Some of them were a bit skittish when I arrived but they soon relaxed with me and my ominous looking tripod.
 Other seals didn’t even flinch when I sat down in the snow right next to them.

 How cute is this little guy!
 Right?